caleb-venner/aquarium-device-manager/tools/README.md

   importing them from production code.

 Files:
-- `chihirosctl.py` - interactive CLI for talking to lights and dosers.

 - `manual_doser_test.py` - ad-hoc script to manually program and inspect a dosing pump.
 - `analyze_doser_log.py` - helper to decode PacketLogger RAW exports.